Teach – Test – Record Reading Progress – Step 9

 - Never, ever tell them that they should know it because they have read it lots of times before.
 You will be encouraging them to feel disappointed with themselves and put them at risk of failing.

-When you teach reading, it should be a positive not negative experience.
-Avoiding negative comments by saying well done, good try is a positive way to relieve pressure on the child.
-Reading ideas could include interesting and amusing clips from newspapers, magazines or websites to children; to encourage them to read for pleasure outside of the classroom.
+When you teach reading, it should be a positive experience.
+Avoiding negative comments by saying well done or good try.
+Positive comments relieve pressure on the child.
+Reading ideas could include interesting and amusing clips from newspapers, true life stories, magazines or websites for children.
+Encourage them to read for pleasure outside of the classroom.

 © www.teachreading.info 2013